simrenbasra/simrenbasra/README.md

 ## Hi there, I'm Simren! 👋

-Welcome to my GitHub profile.
+Welcome to my GitHub profile!
-I’m a passionate data scientist with expertise in statistical analysis, machine learning, and data visualization.
-My goal is to leverage data to solve complex problems and provide actionable insights.

 ## 🚀 About Me
 - 🎓 **Education**: Bachelors Computer Science from University of Sheffield.